-The 2019 Intellectual Property Law Institute will be held in Philadelphia on August 9 as part of the National LGBT Bar Association’s Annual Lavender Law® Conference & Career Fair.
+The 2019 Intellectual Property Law Institute was held in Philadelphia on August 9 as part of the National LGBT Bar Association’s Annual Lavender Law® Conference & Career Fair.

 The Institute hosts experienced practitioners, law students, and academics focusing on IP legal issues affecting the LGBTQ+ community.
 Participants share their collective wisdom and discussed cutting-edge legal strategies.
 To create an environment that encourages the free flow of information, registration is limited.
-The meeting will be closed and the proceedings will not be recorded.
+The meeting was closed and the proceedings were not recorded.

 2019 Lavender Law IP Institute